NordVPN has introduced some excellent additional features this year which has made a very good VPN even better.

 One of the reasons behind NordVPN’s success over the past three years is their ability to expand and do so quickly.

-At current count, NordVPN offers VPN servers in some 62 countries with an eye-watering 5,245 individual servers.
+At current count, NordVPN offers VPN servers in some 62 countries with an eye-watering 5,763 individual servers giving you plenty of options to disguise your IP Address.

 When you break this down and compare it to last year’s statistics, while they haven’t expanded massively on individual countries, only adding 3 new locations.
 They have nearly doubled their amount of overall servers which is nothing short of a miracle.